Table of Contents

 You require a valid gorilla permit to track the eastern lowland gorillas in Kahuzi-Biega National Park, each costing US Dollars 450.

 They range around the montane forests in Southwestern Uganda that is only in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, Northwestern Rwanda in Volcanoes National Park and the Virunga National Park in the Eastern side of the D.R.
 Congo.

 Tourists on Uganda gorilla safari can trek anyone of the 21 habituated gorilla group families, 20 of which can be tracked in Bwindi Impenetrable National Park.
 In Bwindi, gorilla treks are carried out in the 4 main gorilla trekking regions; Buhoma sector in the North, Ruhija in the East and Rushaga and Nkuringo sectors in the south.

-In case you have a plan to trek mountain gorillas in Uganda, gorilla permits are issued out at 700 US Dollars if you are foreign non-resident, US Dollars 600 for foreign residents and Uganda shillings 250000 for citizens in East Africa Community member states.
+In case you have a plan to trek mountain gorillas in Uganda, gorilla permits are issued out at 700 US Dollars if you are foreign non-resident, US Dollars 700 for foreign residents and Uganda shillings 250000 for citizens in East Africa Community member states.

 The other option is booking your permit through a reservation team at Uganda Wildlife Authority (UWA), an organ that is in charge wildlife conservation and protection in and outside protected areas of Uganda whose headquarter is based in Kampala.

-The Western Gorilla
+The Western Lowland Gorillas

 The western gorilla (gorilla gorilla gorilla) is composed of the Cross River gorilla and western lowland gorilla, 2 sub-species that thrive mainly in Central African states like Equatorial Guinea, Cameroon, Central African Republic, Cameroon.
 Presently, the western lowland gorillas remain about 100000 to 200000.
 The Cross River gorillas are fewer than 300 in number and they exist in Nigeria and Cameroon.